Managing fertiliser application with the seed

 Incitec Pivot Fertilisers

-Damage can be caused by high levels of ammonia too close to the seed, or a potential osmotic effect from the fertilisers.
-The higher the rate of nitrogen applied with the seed, the greater potential there is for poor crop establishment.
-This includes fertilisers such as DAP or blends of urea and MAP.
-The hierarchy of risk is: BIG N > urea > DAP > MAP > GranAm®.1
+Damage can be caused by high levels of ammonia too close to the seed or a potential osmotic effect from the fertilisers.
+The biggest issues are usually seen where fertilisers containing nitrogen are used in the seed furrow, this includes fertilisers such as DAP or blends of urea and MAP.
+The hierarchy of risk from fertilisers is: BIG N > urea > DAP > MAP > GranAm®.
+The higher the rate of nitrogen applied with the seed the greater potential there is for poor crop establishment.

 Figure 1: Effect of phosphorus rate on establishment in canola, Trangie, Nyngan and Coonamble, 2015 Source: NSW DPI, 2015